Eschatology for the Layman

 Eschatology:

-The word eschatology meaning "study of the last times", is derived from the Greek, ἔσχατος (eschatos) meaning 'last' and logy meaning "the study of".
-It is the study of the prophecies and events of the last days as found in the Bible.
 Eschatology is the most written about and most hotly debated and contentious subject found in Christendom.
 Most of the scriptures relating to prophecy and the end times are vague, ambiguous and often filled with ancient imagery and symbolism, which leads to many variations of interpretations among the different Christian philosophies.
 So much so that it creates contentious divisions among us that I am sure the Lord would not be pleased with.

 Definitions:

-Here Paul uses the Greek word, harpazo (ἁρπάζω), meaning 'to seize or snatch away' to describe how those who believe in Christ will rise to join Him in Heaven along with all the resurrected dead believers.
+Here Paul uses the Greek word, harpazo, ἁρπάζω, meaning 'to seize or snatch away' to describe how those who believe in Christ will rise to join Him in Heaven along with all the resurrected dead believers.
 The Latin Vulgate (382 AD) translation of the Bible uses the word rapere (caught up), which is where the English term 'rapture' comes from.

 For more on the Rapture:

-The Inconsistency of the 'Rapture' by Fr.
+- The Inconsistency of the 'Rapture' by Fr.
 Dimitri Cozby (Orthodox)

-The Rapture: Catholic Answers
+- The Rapture: Catholic Answers

-The Tribulation
+The Tribulation (Sorrow, Affliction)

+Matthew 24:21-22: 21 For then shall be great tribulation, such as was not since the beginning of the world to this time, no, nor ever shall be.
 22 And except those days should be shortened, there should no flesh be saved: but for the elect's sake those days shall be shortened. [emphasis added]

 For more information on the Great Tribulation:

-Theopedia: Tribulation
+- Theopedia: Tribulation

-Thoughts on the Great Tribulation by Pastor G.R.
+- Thoughts on the Great Tribulation by Pastor G.R.
 Dawe, D.D.
 (Historicist)

-Preterist Timeline of the Great Tribulation By Doug Beaumont
+- Preterist Timeline of the Great Tribulation By Doug Beaumont

-There are three major views on the Millennium; Premillennialism, Amillennialism and Postmillennialism.
 These will be explained later in the article.

 For more on The Millennium see:

-The Three Views of Eschatology by Patrick Zukeran
+- The Three Views of Eschatology by Patrick Zukeran

-The Millennial Kingdom of Jesus Christ by Daniel L. Akin
+- The Millennial Kingdom of Jesus Christ by Daniel L. Akin

 The End of the World by John Martin

-The Wrath of God or The Great and Dreadful Day of the Lord
+Also known as “The Great and Dreadful Day of the Lord”

 For more on the Wrath of God and The Great and Dreadful Day of the Lord see:

-Isaiah 2:12-21, Isaiah 13:6-13, Isaiah 34:1-10, Jeremiah 10:10, Joel 2:1-3, 10-11, 20, 30-31, Zechariah 14:1-9, Matthew 24:29-31, Colossians 3:4-6, 2 Thessalonians 1:6-10.
+Revelation 11:14-15, 18-19, Revelation 14:10, Revelation 16, Isaiah 2:12-21, Isaiah 13:6-13, Isaiah 34:1-10, Jeremiah 10:10, Joel 2:1-3, 10-11, 20, 30-31, Zechariah 14:1-9, Matthew 24:29-31, Colossians 3:4-6, 2 Thessalonians 1:6-10.

-Parousia
+Parousia (Arrival)

 "Recent archaeological discoveries have explained why the word received such general Christian use in the special sense.
 In Hellenistic Greek it was used for the arrival of a ruler at a place, as is evidenced by inscriptions in Egypt, Asia Minor, etc."4

-Imminence
+Imminence (Advent/Near)

 Imminence is another word you will run into.
 It is the belief that the coming of Jesus Christ could happen at any moment and that no further fulfillment of prophesy is needed.
 This doctrine goes hand in hand with the teachings of pre-tribulationism where the rapture could happen at any moment.
 It goes without saying that Post-tribulationists and Historicists, among others, believe that additional prophecies are needed to be fulfilled before the rapture and Second Coming will occur and that even though it is near it is not 'imminent'.